-- Water specification for potable and industrial purposes and various treatment methods. - Different engineering materials, their physico-chemical properties and specific applications. - Concept of electrochemistry, corrosion and theories of corrosion. - Principles of spectroscopy and applications. - Basic principles of green chemistry and the need for green processes in industries.
+- Water quality for potable and industrial purposes. - Different engineering materials, their physico-chemical properties and specific applications. - Concept of electrochemistry, corrosion and theories of corrosion. - Principles of spectroscopy and applications. - Basic principles of green chemistry and the need for green processes in industries.